mckennapsean/dissertation/content/03-framework.md

 interactive speeds of the system when using the real, potentially larger datasets that collaborators use in their day-to-day workflows.
-These types of optimizations can even be published on their own as an algorithm improvement to speed up the visualization encoding or interactive technique that others could reuse in their own visualization systems and tools.
+These types of optimizations can even be published on their own as an algorithm improvement to speed up the visualization encoding or interactive technique in other visualization systems and tools.